Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use (manual git commits) and when not needed (using write_* tools), naming alternative tools that handle validation internally.
+Explicitly states when to use (manual git commit) and when not (when using write_* tools), and names alternatives.
+This provides clear guidance on tool selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.